EneaMalaj/academyTest/README.txt

-what you look at is where you're aiming
+what you look at is what you aim at

+- Jordan B. Peterson